Lewis County Animal Shelter

 Hours:Mon – Sat: 8:30 am- 6:00 pm

 Sun:9:00 am -5:30 pm

 The Almost Home Project is a no- kill pet adoption center and spay neuter clinic that will be built at NE 2660 Kresky Avenue in Chehalis.
-The Almost Home Coalition (formerly Friends of Lewis County Animal Shelter) has teamed up with The Cat’s Meow of Lewis County and Kitty Kat Haven to expand and strengthen the support and services we can offer the residents of Lewis County.
-While we have been known in the community for the past 6 years as “Friends of Lewis County Animal Shelter” or “FOLCAS”, we will be moving away from using those names and will begin using “The Almost Home Coalition” to reflect the partnerships with other organizations working toward the same goal of improving animal welfare in Lewis County.
+The Almost Home Coalition (formerly Friends of Lewis County Animal Shelter) has teamed up with The Cat’s Meow of Lewis County to expand and strengthen the support and services we can offer the residents of Lewis County.
+While they have been known in the community for the past 6 years as “Friends of Lewis County Animal Shelter” or “FOLCAS”, we will be moving away from using those names and will begin using “The Almost Home Coalition” to reflect the partnerships with other organizations working toward the same goal of improving animal welfare in Lewis County.

 Chehalis Centralia Veterinary Hospital